Bounds in simple hexagonal lattice and classification of 11-stick knots: Classification of 11-stick Knots

 \begin{proof} Note that we have only four $w$-sticks in an $11$-stick polygon so we don't have to account for cases with more than four $w$-sticks in the square.

-Without loss of generality, we can say that a knot in question has one $z$-stick.
+Without loss of generality, we can say that a polygon in question has one $z$-stick.
 Then, by \fullref{4wstick z reduction}, this $z$-stick can be reduced into $x$- and $y$-sticks with the addition of at most three $x$- or $y$-sticks.
 Hence, the knot has at most fourteen sticks and is in the cubic lattice (by applying $T^{-1}$), so it is either the trefoil knot or the figure-eight knot. \end{proof}

-Now that we know any knot projection with one $z$-stick, without loss of generality, is $3_1$ or $4_1$, we seek to prove the same statement for knot projections with two $z$-sticks, without loss of generality.
-First, we identify some conditions these pair of $z$-sticks must meet.
+Now that we know any $11$-stick polygon with four $w$-sticks and one $z$-stick is $3_1$ or $4_1$, we seek to prove the same statement for $11$-stick polygons with four $w$-sticks and two $z$-sticks.
+First, we identify some conditions these pairs of $z$-sticks must meet.

 \begin{lemma} For any irreducible knot of the case $(3,2,2)$ that is not of type $3_1$ or $4_1$, we can rotate the knot so the $z$-sticks are on different $w$-levels. \end{lemma} \begin{proof} First, note that if the $y$-sticks are on different levels, we can rotate the knot so that the $y$-sticks are now $z$-sticks.
 If not, then note first that the $z$-sticks cannot both be on the boundary levels because we would be able to combine them into one stick, or there would have to be a third stick in between them, both of which would be a contradiction.
 So without loss of generality, suppose they are on level $2$.
 First, suppose that both $y$-sticks are on $w$-level $3$.
 Then, we need an $x$-stick on each boundary, leaving one stick for the inner levels.
 However, both levels need an $x$-stick; otherwise, there would only be one type of stick on a level and we could combine them to reduce the stick number.
 Now, suppose that the $z$- and $y$-sticks are on level $2$.
 Then, we must have one $x$-stick on each other level.
 Rotate the knot so that the $x$-sticks are now $z$-sticks and apply $T^{-1}$.
 On both boundary levels, we can replace the $z$-stick with $x$- and $y$-sticks, increasing the stick number by $1$ each.
 On $w$-level $3$, we have only one stick so the $w$-sticks must be on the endpoints of the $x$-sticks.
-Thus, there are only two $w$-sticks unaccounted for and we can replace them like in the two-stick case from \fullref{z reduction lemma}, adding at most two sticks.
+Thus, there are only two $w$-sticks unaccounted for and we can replace them like in the two $w$-stick case from \fullref{z reduction lemma}, adding at most two sticks.
 So, we have a knot in the cubic lattice with at most fifteen sticks, indicating that it is $3_1$ or $4_1$. \end{proof}